 Now for a final reflection on this petition.
 Bread is the principle food of those who live in poverty throughout the world, in the Old Testament bread is the host where the presence of God resided, and in the New Testament bread was offered at the feedings of the multitudes.
 For Christians bread is also a part of the Sacrament of the Holy Eucharist, the bread of the very presence of the living and loving Christ among us.

-The Third Point: Our Relationship with God and Our Neighbor
+The Third Point: Our Relationships

 Concerning sin, I have always enjoyed what the Book of Common Prayers says about it: “What is sin?
 Sin is the seeking of our own will instead of the will of God, thus distorting our relationship with God, with other people, and with all creation.”

-Our Father is more than willing to forgive those who realize that they made a mistake and further realize the need to make amends and take responsibility for their actions, regardless if the mistake was by word or deed.
+Regarding forgivness, Christianity walks a similar path as Judaism.
+Typically forgiveness should not be easily offered, but instead it should be offered after an offender has provided recompense, spiritual reflection upon their offense, and has sincerely apologized.
+When comtemplating forgiving someone, Christians must always remember that Jesus always fogave those who offended him.
+God is more than willing to forgive those who realize that they made a mistake and further realize the need to make amends and take responsibility for their actions, regardless if the mistake was by word or deed.